 Tourists also used the stage to reach the Valley until the 1920s.

 They were colorful characters, usually men who also owned a farm or an inn.
 Jim Shackford, owner of Shackford’s Passaconaway House Inn, was typical – a good storyteller, a skilled driver, and able to quickly fix a wheel broken by the rutted road or a frost-heaved stone.

 As this 1892 map shows, this road was once lined with farms.
 Today you can still find clues to the past such as old cellar holes cemeteries, old hotel sites, and stonewalls scattered about the Forest.
 How many traces of the vanished farm landscape can you spot during your stay?

 Erected by Forest Service, U.S. Department of Agriculture.

 Location.
 44° 0.339′ N, 71° 14.469′ W. Marker is in Albany, New Hampshire, in Carroll County.
 Marker is on Passaconaway Road east of Kancamagus Highway (New Hampshire Route 112), on the right when traveling east.
+Marker is located beside the road, near the Albany Covered Bridge.
 Touch for map.
-Marker is located beside the road, near the Albany Covered Bridge.
 Marker is in this post office area: Conway NH 03818, United States of America.
+Touch for directions.

 More about this marker.
 Marker is weathered and somewhat difficult to read.